coffeebank/coffee-maubot/urlpreview/README.md

 - Synapse URL Previews works best with the default [matrix.org homeserver](https://matrix.org/legal/terms-and-conditions/).
   - Some homeservers return 404s at an increased rate.
 You can check your homeserver's acceptance [on Hoppscotch *(update URL with your homeserver, and BOT_ACCESS_TOKEN in Headers)*](https://hopp.sh/r/wpEdCHsQ8YHM)
 - `min_image_width` - Change the minimum image width before the bot sends an image.
 475 is recommended to avoid favicons.  - Not implemented yet, to be restored soon

+### Upgrade Guide

+If you're updating from older urlpreview versions, delete the whole `ext_enabled: [...]` line and click "Save" to activate new parsers.

+To get new Config entries, in your Maubot Manager's Instances, please click "Save" (even with no changes) to force-update the default Config values.
+This will restore missing Config values and defaults.
+You can also delete some or all of your Config entries and click "Save" to restore defaults.

 <br />